-6.1.
-Contributions
+6.1 Contributions

-The results revealed a complex interplay between SMIs, trust, and consumer purchasing decisions, challenging several assumptions in extant literature.
-Additionally, this research made two contributions that addressed critical gaps in the current body of knowledge regarding the behavioral impacts of SMIs.
-This was particularly relevant in light of the inconsistencies identified in prior studies [10,16].
+The results reveal a complex interplay between SMIs, trust, and consumer purchasing decisions, challenging several assumptions in the extant literature.
+Additionally, this research makes two contributions that address critical gaps in the current body of knowledge regarding the behavioral impacts of SMIs.
+This is particularly relevant in light of the inconsistencies identified in prior studies [10,16].

-First, our confirmation of a significant intention-behavior gap within SMI contexts warrants attention.
-Despite strong positive correlations between SMIs and purchase intentions, as supported by earlier research [13,37], these intentions accounted for only a marginal portion of the variance in actual purchasing behavior.
-The expressed intentions accounted for only 2.1% of the variance in actual purchasing behavior ($R^2 = 0.021$).
-This discrepancy challenged a key assumption of the TPB, which suggests that intention is a precursor to actual behavior [28].
-It reinforced criticisms against reliance on intention-based measures in influencer studies [16].
-Notably, this disparity between intention and action may be explained by contextual variables, such as price sensitivity [1], product availability, and promotional activities.
+First, our confirmation of a significant intention-behaviour gap within SMI contexts warrants attention.
+Despite strong positive correlations between SMIs and purchase intentions, as supported by earlier research [13,37], these intentions account for only a marginal portion of the variance in actual purchasing behavior.
+The expressed intentions account for only 2.1% of the variance in actual purchasing behavior ($R^2 = 0.021$).
+This discrepancy challenges a key assumption of the TPB, which suggests that intention is a precursor to actual behavior [28].
+It reinforces criticisms against reliance on intention-based measures in influencer studies [16].
+Notably, this disparity between intention and action may be explained by contextual variables such as price sensitivity [1], product availability, and promotional activities.

 Secondly, the study's most theoretically significant finding pertains to the paradoxical role of trust within influencer marketing dynamics.
-While prior research has consistently viewed trust as a positive mediator in digital persuasion [1,18], our analysis revealed a counterintuitive negative association between trust and purchase intention ($\beta = -0.971$, p < 0.05).
+While prior research has consistently viewed trust as a positive mediator in digital persuasion [1,18], our analysis reveals a counterintuitive negative association between trust and purchase intention (β = -0.971, p < 0.05).
 This finding contradicts the prevailing consensus in marketing literature and suggests that the relationship between trust and consumer decision-making follows more complex mechanisms than previously imagined.
-Drawing on persuasion knowledge theory [73], we suggest that this inverse relationship emerges when consumers perceive influencer endorsements as overly commercialized, triggering skepticism that outweighs initial trust.
-This interpretation is consistent with emerging works on "overtrust" effects in digital contexts [19] and requires a reconsideration of how trust operates within influencer marketing.
-Overtrust refers to a situation in which confidence in an influencer's authenticity blinds consumers to the commercial intent, eventually triggering reactance when promotional motives become noticeable [19].
-This occurs when the perceived authenticity-commercialization ratio tips beyond individual tolerance thresholds [1].
+Drawing on persuasion knowledge theory [73], we suggest that this inverse relationship emerges when consumers perceive influencer endorsements as overly commercialised, triggering scepticism that outweighs initial trust.
+This interpretation is consistent with emerging work on "overtrust" effects in digital contexts [19] and requires a reconsideration of how trust operates within influencer marketing.